Pallavan Express: History

 Then from 1986, Pallavan SuperFast Express was made to run till Tiruchchirappalli Junction by Mr.B.Panchapakesan where it faced a slot change.
 It departed Tiruchchirappalli Junction around 6:15 and reached Madras Egmore at 11:30 and departed Madras Egmore at 15:30 and reached Tiruchchirappalli Junction at 20:45.
 It had 3 stops, Villupuram Junction, Vridhachalam Junction and Srirangam.

 Later, in 1998 this train got converted to Broad Gauge and stops were increased due to demand.
-Chengalpattu, Melmaruvathur, Ariyalur, Lalgudi stops were added in year 2000–2006.
+Tambaram, Chengalpattu, Melmaruvathur, Ariyalur, Lalgudi stops were added in year 2000–2006.
+Pennadam stop was added from May 2025.

 And its rakes are shared with Vaigai Super Fast Express at Chennai Egmore remains same since 1986.
 Both Vaigai and Pallavan were the only SuperFast trains in Chennai - Tiruchchirappalli - Madurai section till 2000.

-27 years later, it was extended till Karaikudi, effective from 1 September 2013.
+27 years later, it was extended till Karaikudi, with a stop in Pudukottai, effective from 1 September 2013.
 This express runs along with Vaigai Superfast serves as fastest public commutation mode between Chennai and Tiruchchirappalli/Karaikkudi apart from air.